ARM-software/acle/main/acle.md

 given base address.
 Locations within the specified address ranges are prefetched into one or more caches.
-This intrinsic allows the specification of the expected access kind (read or write), the data retention policy (temporal or streaming) and the reuse distance, stride, count and length metadata values.
+This intrinsic allows the specification of the expected access kind (read or write), the data retention policy (temporal or streaming) and the length, count, stride and reuse distance metadata values.

 The access kind and data retention policy arguments can only be one of the following values.